SadYuyuko/Search-Engine-Result-Hider/README.en.md

 ### 1.5 Notes:
 1. One-click blocking logic: Block `example.com` and add the rule `*://example.com/*` (block domain name is enabled as `*://*.example.com/*`).
 Unblocking does not delete the source rule but instead creates a whitelist `@*://example.com/*` (domain block enabled is `@*://*.example.com/*`).
+2. Subscription and WebDAV sync requires cross-origin request permissions, if there is a permission request in a pop-up select `Always allow`.
-2. Rule priority: local whitelist > local blacklist > subscription whitelist > subscription blacklist
+3. Rule priority: local whitelist > local blacklist > subscription whitelist > subscription blacklist

 ## Rule Description